-Executive compensation is important to our shareholders and the Board is keenly aware of our responsibility to ensure that our approach to executive compensation supports our strategy and aligns with the interests of our shareholders.
+The Board is keenly aware of our responsibility to ensure that our approach to executive compensation supports our strategy and aligns with the interests of our shareholders.
 The Board and committee are also aware that our decisions must be logical and understandable to our employees, shareholders, and other stakeholders.
 To this end, the circular includes significant detail in the CD&A section starting on the next page.
 We also respond to shareholder questions on an individual basis, take input from stakeholders, and continue to re-evaluate our practices to ensure that our program remains appropriate.

 We thank you for your continued confidence in our company and welcome your comments or questions.
-You can contact the committee or the Board through the Corporate Secretary, TransCanada Corporation, 450 1st Street S.W., Calgary, Alberta T2P 5H1.
+You can contact the committee or the Board through the Corporate Secretary, TransCanada Corporation, 450-1 Street S.W., Calgary, Alberta T2P 5H1.